 Fake Google Reviews: What’s the Impact and How Can We Combat Them?

-As online reputation becomes more and more business critical, fake reviews aiming to discredit competitors’ businesses are seeing a surge.
-Want to know how to get a Google review removed from your business listing?
-Read on to learn contributor Ben Fisher’s steps to flag reviews for removal in a way that’s most likely to see success.
+As online reputation becomes more and more business critical, false reviews aiming to discredit competitors’ businesses are seeing a surge.
+Want to know how to get a fake review removed from your business listing?
+Read on to learn contributor Ben Fisher’s steps to flag Google reviews for removal in a way that’s most likely to see success.